 Use small hooks (#8) with a long shank when fishing with live bait for Bluegill.

 Aside from farm ponds and impoundments, the largest populations of Bluegill are in warm pools and backwaters of low-gradient streams, and particularly in overflow pools along floodplains with some aquatic vegetation or other cover.
-Researchers note that stream populations may be sustained by continuous escapement from impoundments.
+Researchers note that stream populations may be sustained by fish continuously escaping from impoundments.
 The Bluegill is intolerant of continuous high-turbidity, siltation and flowing waters, although in Wisconsin, bluegill were often found in moderately swift waters of streams.

 Bluegills eat zooplankton when young, but switch to aquatic insects after they mature.
 The small-sized mouth of this fish limits the size of food particles ingested and almost dictates a diet of insects and similar small organisms.
 While insects remain the staple food item for adults, crayfish, snails small fish and fish eggs are also eaten.
 Algae and other vegetation are eaten when normal food items are scarce.
 Fish lice, Argulus, have been identified in bluegill stomach contents, showing that these fish may perform a "cleaning" function on heavily parasitized fish.

-Bluegill reproduce over a wide period, usually from late May to early August in Iowa, but peak spawning happens in early June.
-Water temperatures during the spawning season are 70 to 80 degrees F. Males built nests in 1 to 4 feet of water along the shoreline, over diverse substrate materials, but sand and gravel are preferred.
+Bluegill spawn over a wide period, usually from late May to early August in Iowa, but peak spawning happens in early June.
+Water temperatures during the spawning season are 70 to 80 degrees.
+Males built nests in 1 to 4 feet of water along the shoreline, over diverse substrate materials, but sand and gravel are preferred.
 The nests are saucer-shaped depressions about 1 to 2 feet in diameter.
 From the shore, the colony of nests look like "elephant tracks".
-The pugnacious males often build nests, almost touching adjoining nests.
+The aggressive males often build nests, almost touching adjoining nests.
 It is common to find as many as 50 nests in a 75-foot radius.
-Most nests are only 2 to 3 inches deep, and the male fish keep them fanned free of silt.
+Most nests are only 2- to 3-inches deep, and the male fish keep them fanned free of silt.

-After nest construction, the ripe male selects a gravid female and entices her toward the nest with aggressive nudges and bites.
+After nests are built, the ripe male selects a gravid female and lures her toward the nest with aggressive nudges and bites.
 Few females lay all their eggs in one nest, so each nest has the eggs of several females.
 The males guard the nest from all intruders and keep the eggs free from silt.
 Sometimes Bluegill hybridize with other members of the sunfish family, Redear Sunfish, Green Sunfish and Pumpkinseed.
 Males make grunting noises during spawning and may be attracted to spawning areas by odor.
 Finer substrates produce the most fry per nest with an average of about 64,000 on sand and fine gravel.

-Growth of Bluegill varies with population density.
+Bluegill growth varies with population density.
 High population density limits growth while the opposite occurs with low density.
-Bluegill will reach 1 to 2 inches in length on the average in their first year of life.
-Most bluegill in Iowa reach lengths of 3.5, 4.5, and 6 inches in their second, third, and fourth year of life.
+Bluegill will reach 1 to 2-inches long on the average in their first year of life.
+Most bluegill in Iowa reach 3.5, 4.5, and 6 inches long in their second, third, and fourth year of life.
 Bluegills mature during the second year under suitable conditions, but slower growth will delay maturity to the third year.
-Bluegill reach a length of up to 12 inches and weigh up to 2 pounds, but most bluegill caught by anglers seldom exceed 8 inches.
-The Iowa record Bluegill was 12 7/8 inches long, weighed 3 pounds, 2 ounces and was caught in a farm pond.
+Bluegill reach up to 12- inches long and weigh up to 2 pounds, but most bluegill caught by anglers are seldom over 8-inches.
+The Iowa record Bluegill was 12 7/8-inches long, weighed 3 pounds, 2 ounces and was caught in a farm pond.